It's promised another hour of broadcast excellence.

 Can I add one more thing you left out yesterday on Mr. Carter?

-It was the Wimfall Gas Tax and the Department of Education.
+That his two great achievements was the Windfall Gas Tax and the Department of Education.

-Windfall Gas Tax, Department of Education.
+Windfall gas tax, Department of Education.

 Oh, yes.